graphql-java-generator/GraphQL-Forum-Maven-Tutorial-server/README.md

 ```

 __If the server didn't start__, an error message is displayed.
 The most probable cause is that the Spring components are not properly configured.
 In this case, check that:
-* The _scanBasePackages_ plugin parameter is defined in you pom or graddle.plugin file, and contain the package that contains the _SpringConfig_ class (or one of its parent package)
+* The _scanBasePackages_ plugin parameter is defined in your pom or gradle.plugin file, and contains the package that contains the _SpringConfig_ class (or one of its parent package)
 * All your Spring beans (startign by the Data Fetcher Delegate implementations) have the _@Component_ annotation (for classes) or _@Bean_ for method into a class annotated by _@Configuration_
 * The _SpringConfig_ class is marked with the _org.springframework.context.annotation.Configuration_ annotation
  * The _SpringConfig_ class contains the _org.springframework.data.jpa.repository.config.EnableJpaRepositories_ annotation, which has this parameter: _(basePackages = { "xxxx" })_ (where _xxxx_  the package that contains your Spring repositories or one of its parent package)
 * The _SpringConfig_ class contains the _org.springframework.boot.autoconfigure.domain.EntityScan_ which has this parameter: _(basePackages = { "xxxx" })_ (where _xxxx_  the package that contains your JPA entities or one of its parent package)
-* You regenerated the code, by executing the _mvn clean package_ command.
+* You regenerated the code, by executing the _mvn clean package_ or a _gradlew clean compileJava_ command.

 If all this fails, please raise an issue.